SunidhiHere/Healthcare-ML-Project/README.md

 * Project Value: Helps hospital administration predict high-traffic periods, ensuring enough doctors/nurses are scheduled to minimize long delays.

 ## EDA(Elaborative Data Analysis) and observation
+* This dataset contains 9,216 patient records across 11 columns, consisting of 8 categorical variables, 2 integer variables, and 1 floating-point variable.
+While most of the columns are fully populated, there are significant data completeness issues with Department Referral having only 3,816 non-null entries and Patient Satisfaction Score missing nearly 73% of its records with only 2,517 entries.
+Looking at the numerical metrics, the patient population ranges from 1 to 79 years old with an average age of roughly 40, while patient wait times span between 10 and 60 minutes with an overall average of 35.2 minutes.
+Finally, for the portion of patients who did leave feedback, the recorded satisfaction scores range from 0 to 10, yielding a mediocre average rating of approximately 5 out of 10.
+* Univariate Analysis
+* Bivariate Analysis
+* Multivariate Analysis

 ## Feature Engineering